CLASS-SZ/class_sz/README.rst

 Support
 -------

-To get support on the SZ module, feel free to contact me via slack/email
+To get support on the SZ module, feel free to contact me via slack/email (boris.bolliet@gmail.com), or open an issue on the GitHub page.